 Lateral Flow Devices

-The work was concentrated on gold nanoparticle labelled Aptamer detection of a protein target to demonstrate the aptamer gold complex works in the context of a traditional LFD.
-The work was carried out to demonstrate the aptamer gold complex works in the context of a prototype Nano fabric LFD.
-Success on the traditional LFD will be determined by positive staining of a target relative to a non-target protein.
+The project concentrated on gold nanoparticle labelled Aptamer detection of a protein target to demonstrate the aptamer gold complex works in the context of a traditional LFD.
+The project was carried out to demonstrate that the aptamer gold complex works in the context of a prototype LFD.

 Through work with LFD partners we have successfully demonstrated that aptamers, for a range of targets, outperform in-house antibody equivalents.
 Further development is underway with a focus on optimising a variety of assay formats and a review of aptamer binding to various membranes and colloidal particles, both critical to LFD production.